 At least 8 months before the beginning of the school year, you should start scouting the potential universities that might be of interest to you.
 All universities require foreigners to complete a B2 level test as part of admissions, so get on to that as soon as possible; your birth certificate and high school diploma need to be translated and printed out.

-Registration begins in March on the APB.fr website, where you must upload your dossier and should pick at least six schools for a to maximize your chances to getting into one.
+Registration begins in March on the Admission Post Bac website, where you must upload your dossier and should pick at least six schools for a to maximize your chances to getting into one.
 It is essentially a lottery, but you’re winning an education, not money.

 Once the tedious paperwork is finished, then comes the hard part, the accommodation.